hendrtd/engr-1110/docs/modules/m07/module-open-announcement.md

 yourself, and prepare to have all graded work completed by the end of the module.

-- Continue to discuss project ideas with your team and start working toward concrete ideas and how you will achieve them.
+- You will work with your team to start making concrete plans for your project work.
+You will need to solidify your overall plans and ideas for the project, and start drafting the Project Concept.

 - To prepare for working as a team for the project and to practice using Trello to plan, manage, and document your work, you will use Trello to complete a